-During the financial year, the charity received two Covid-19 government subsidies which were operated by the Office of the Revenue Commissioners for employees / employers impacted by the Covid-19 pandemic.
-The charity has accounted for both subsidies as government grants under the performance model and recognised the related income in charitable activities for the year.
-The TWSS was accounted for when it was received while the EWSS subsidy was accounted for when it became receivable.
-Total subsidies recognised in other charitable activities for the year amounted to €292,228 in respect of the Temporary Wage Subsidy Scheme (TWSS) and €134,752 for the Employment Wage Subsidy Scheme (EWSS).
+During the financial year, the charity received a Covid-19 government subsidy which were operated by the Office of the Revenue Commissioners for employees / employers impacted by the Covid-19 pandemic.
+The charity has accounted for the subsidy as government grant under the performance model and recognised the related income in charitable activities for the year.
+The EWSS subsidy was accounted for when it became receivable.
+Total subsidies recognised in other charitable activities for the year amounted to €921,514 for the Employment Wage Subsidy Scheme (EWSS).